Questions the Linear Regression Answers

 There are 3 major areas of questions that the regression analysis answers – (1) causal analysis, (2) forecasting an effect, (3) trend forecasting.

-The first category establishes a causal relationship between two metric variables.
+The first category establishes a causal relationship between two variables, where the dependent variable is continuous and the predictors are either categorical (dummy coded), dichotomous, or continuous..
 In contrast to correlation analysis which does not indicate directionality of effects, the regression analysis assumes that the independent variable has an effect on the dependent variable.

 Medicine: Has the body weight an influence on the blood cholesterol level?
 To answer this question the researcher would measure body weight and blood cholesterol level in various subjects.
 The linear regression analysis can then show whether the body weight (independent variable) has an effect on the blood cholesterol level (dependent variable).